Radio: American Country Countdown

 - Montages: A staple of the year-end programs from 1973-2005; this was simply the No. 1 songs during the past year, often in chronological order.
 The host Bowman or Kingsley would tease that somewhere included was the No. 1 song of the year.
 The montage was played between the Nos.
 2 and 1 songs.

 - Through the Kingsley years, as part of a stretch story, he would sometimes assemble a montage of songs related to an artist or theme, or having a common subject in the title (such as songs about money).
 These montages typically ran 2-3 minutes and had often about a dozen songs or so included.

 - Nothing But Hits: The entire premise of the program.
 Anyone who has been fortunate enough to obtain vintage copies of past programs especially those from early in the run would hear hit songs of their day that have likely not been played anywhere for 30-plus years.

 - Quietly Performing Sister Show: Of the parent program, AT40.

 - Previously On: Starting in 1986, the No. 1 song from the previous week's show would lead off the countdown.
 This segment, which continued throughout most of the rest of Bob Kingsley's tenure as host, was inspired by sister program AT40, which had played back the No. 1 song from the last program (and at times, Nos.
 2 and 3 as well) to begin each week's show starting in 1979.

 - Today, a "Top 3 Recap" begins each program, with Kix Brooks playing clips from the songs within that part of the chart.

-- Rearrange the Song: Like AT40, single edits were usually used ... and when time was running short, some of those songs would be butchered even further.
+- Rearrange the Song: Like AT40, single edits are usually used... and when time is running short, some of those songs are butchered even further.

 - Spin-Off: ACC is the country version of AT40.